 When a better way is found to accomplish something the division director oversees the implementation into our regular operating procedures.
-This might be as simple as assigning a specific task to an individual or it could involve creating a team to evaluate the process and make recommendations to the senior management team.
-For example, when we started to put photos of National Register properties on our website we realized that rather than a short synopsis of the historical information we should put the whole nomination online.
-A staff team worked through the technical issues involved recommended the direction and senior staff approved the plan and allocated funding for graduate students to handle the majority of the work.
-During 2006-2007 all National Register nominations and photos are online.
+This might be as simple as assigning a specific task to an individual, or it could involve creating a team to evaluate the process and make recommendations to the senior management team.
+For example, when we started to put photos of National Register properties on our website, we realized that rather than a short synopsis of the historical information we should put the whole nomination online.
+A staff team worked through the technical issues involved, recommended the direction, and senior staff approved the plan and allocated funding for graduate students to handle the majority of the work.
+During 2006-2007, all National Register nominations and photos are online.
+We are currently in the process of putting the information in the over 1,200 historical markers in the state on a searchable database on our website.
+Completion of this project is scheduled for this fall.

-The transfer of organizational knowledge regarding policies, procedures, etc. is accomplished with an excellent orientation program and the posting of all pertinent material on the agency Intranet, our in-house homepage.
-Likewise job duties are clearly outlined in an employee's EPMS.
+The transfer of organizational knowledge regarding policies, procedures, etc., is accomplished with an excellent orientation program and the posting of all pertinent material on the agency Intranet, our in-house homepage.
+Likewise, job duties are clearly outlined in an employee's EPMS.
 More problematic is the unique knowledge required of staff members who work with the collections in the archives.
 Understanding the history of the various record groups, the kind of information they contain and how to access that information is difficult to put in writing, but rather requires working with the records on a daily basis over many years.
 Most archivist specialize in one area, for example, court records.
 The interaction between staff members as they go about their duties provides an opportunity for staff to expand their knowledge of other areas in the collection.
 We also have two inhouse electronic newsletters edited by our deputy directors that not only provide information about agency issues, but also highlight news from national and regional professional organizations as well as new developments in the profession.
 Additionally, we frequently have staff members present pertinent information to their colleagues after returning from a conference or professional training opportunity since our current budget limits the number of staff members we are able to send.
+Due to current budget cuts and the retirements of several staff members we have managed to somewhat abate the loss of institutional knowledge by bringing retired members back on a temporary part-time basis.